Our #1 Pick

 Key takeaways

-- D&D 5e's Starter Set (Lost Mine of Phandelver) is the lowest-friction entry point - the largest community, the most online tools, and pre-made characters mean a new group can play in 20 minutes.
+- The D&D 5e Starter Set is the lowest-friction entry point - pre-made characters and a guided adventure mean a new group plays on night one.

-- Pathfinder 2e is the choice when your table wants deeper mechanics - character options are richer but the rules ceiling is higher.
+- Pathfinder 2e is the choice when a table wants deeper mechanics: richer character options, a higher rules ceiling.

 Dungeons & Dragons 5e Starter Set

-Pre-built characters, a full first adventure, and the largest online support community of any RPG - a brand new group can play tonight.
+Pre-built characters, a complete first adventure, and the largest support community of any RPG - a brand new group can play tonight.

 Side-by-side comparison